Conolly Canal

 Conolly Canal, sometimes spelled as Canoly Canal, is the part of the West coast canal (WCC) network of Kerala and the canal was constructed by combining the rivers and streams along the coast with the intention of creating a vast waterway from Kozhikode to Kochi.
 It was constructed in the year 1848 under the orders of then collector of Malabar, H.V.
 Conolly, initially to facilitate movement of goods to Kallayi Port from hinter lands of Malabar through Kuttiyadi and Korapuzha river systems.

-The construction was from 1848–50.
+The construction was from 1848 to 1850.
 The canal was built almost entirely by human labour at a time when no machinery was in place.
 The Canoly Canal connects various rivers and streams including the Korapuzha river in the north and the Kallai River in the south thus forming part of the line of water communication from Vadakara to Beypore.
 The width of the canal varies between 6 and 20 metres (20 to 65 ft), and the water depth during the monsoon ranges between 0.5 and 2 metres (1.5 to 6 ft).

 This was the main waterway for the cargo movement between Kochi and Calicut, trade was the definition of the Canolly canal for more than a century.
 Major coastal towns such as Chavakkad, Ponnani and Kandassankadavu developed because of the freight trade along the canal.
 The main products of the coastal line, coconut oil and coconut fibre (Chakiri), were transported to Cochin by using "kettuvallam" (old house boat) through this canal.
 Many of the things in the once popular Chavakkadu Kuttakkunnu weekly market came through the Canolly Canal.
 Even the lives of ordinary people were associated with the canal.
 They used the water of cannoli for all purposes except drinking.
 The main dependence of the coastal settlers was for bathing and washing clothes.
 Fishing was also active in small ponds.
 The sides of most of the canal are lined with dimension stone, but at some locations the lining has collapsed.
 In a number of places along the canal, trees and bushes and water plants have grown, causing the water flow in the middle stretch of the canal to become weaker.

 The Canoly Canal Development Samithi in Kozhikode had decided to start speedboat service on the canal from Karaparamba to the Sarovaram park site in September 2009.